 Forming around 4.5% of the population, INFP personalities are usually perceived as calm, reserved or even shy.
 However, such an exterior can be deceptive; even though INFPs can be somewhat cautious, their inner flame and passion is not something to be taken lightly.
 People with this personality type are really affectionate, a trait not often seen in other types.
 This compassion can be really fervent and long-lasting, but the INFP will use it quite cautiously, directing their energies toward a few selected people or a worthy cause.
 Idealism is the banner of INFP personalities—and they are proud of it.
-Unfortunately, it also means that INFPs can often feel misunderstood and isolated, as they are relatively rare (only 4.3% of U.S. population).
+Unfortunately, it also means that INFPs can often feel misunderstood and isolated, as they are relatively rare.

 People with the INFP personality type have a clear sense of honor, which inspires and motivates them.
 If someone wants to get to know an INFP, it is crucial to know what drives them, to understand their chosen cause.

 INFPs seek harmony in their lives and the surrounding environment, often feeling dejected because of all the bad things happening in the world and trying hard to create something positive.
 People with this personality type tend to see things and actions from the idealistic perspective rather than the prism of logic.
 They respond to beauty, morality, and virtue rather than utility, effectiveness, or value.

 INFPs can easily speak in metaphors and parables, and they also have an amazing gift of creating and interpreting symbols; for this reason, INFPs often find it natural to write and enjoy poetry.
-This personality type does not worship logic, unlike the NT types – from their viewpoint, logic is not always necessary.
+This personality type does not worship logic, unlike the Analyst types – from their viewpoint, logic is not always necessary.
 It is also likely that an INFP will enjoy hypothetical or philosophical discussions more than any other type.

 INFPs may also often retreat into their “hermit” state (this personality type can easily switch between the “active” and “hermit” states), withdrawing from the world and getting lost in their deep thoughts.
 Their partner may then need to spend quite a lot of effort to energize and “awaken” the INFP.

 All that is gold does not glitter,